 .profile.d directory that contains bash scripts that perform initialization tasks for the buildpack.
 Developers

-should not edit these scripts unless they are using a custom buildpack.
+must not edit these scripts unless they are using a custom buildpack.
 For more information about custom buildpacks, see Custom

 Initialization tasks as described here are also called pre-runtime hooks and

-Custom Push the App
+Custom push the app